-I believe there are two (3) ways to get back on your feet.
-Choose one:
+I believe you can choose one (1) of three (3) ways to get back on your feet:

 - Fight to get accepted back into the company that banned you.

 The 1st one, fight to get accepted back into the company that banned you, is what Kaepernick is doing right now.
 Will that work?
-It remains to be seen (as of 2/15/19, Kaepernick’s collusion case against the NFL has been settled).
+It remains to be seen (note: as of 2/15/19, Kaepernick’s collusion case against the NFL has been settled).